Scientific Name

 Description

-×Graptoveria 'Worthy One' is a low-growing succulent that forms stemless rosettes of thick juicy bluish-green leaves.
-Rosettes grow up to 6 inches (15 cm) in diameter and offset freely, forming dense mounds.
-Flowers are yellow, bell-shaped, and appear in summer.
+×Graptoveria 'Worthy One' is a low-growing succulent that forms stemless rosettes of thick, fleshy, bluish-green leaves.
+The rosettes can grow up to 6 inches (15 cm) in diameter and offset freely, forming a dense mound with age.

 Hardiness